‘The Curse Of Oak Island’ Season 5: Rick And Marty To Dig For Another Season?

 — Noelle (@pasta26mc) March 29, 2017

 However, the debatable and confusing source of the supposed treasure did not deter treasure hunters of the past.
-In fact, the numerous legends only seem to lend an air of mystery to the puzzle increasing its allure.
+In fact, the numerous legends only seem to lend an air of mystery to the puzzle, thus increasing its allure.

-The Curse of Oak Island project is a dream come true for the brothers Rick and Marty Lagina.
-Since reading about it in a January 1965 issue of Reader’s digest, it became the brothers’ childhood dream to locate the treasure.
-Having acquired a controlling stake in Oak Island Tours, which owns most of the island, they were approached by Prometheus Entertainment who wanted to bankroll the treasure hunt and turn it into a reality show.
+The Curse of Oak Island project is a dream come true for brothers Rick and Marty Lagina.
+Since reading about it in a January 1965 issue of Reader’s Digest, it became the brothers’ childhood dream to locate the treasure.
+Having acquired a controlling stake in Oak Island Tours, which owns most of the island, they were approached by Prometheus Entertainment, which wanted to bankroll the treasure hunt and turn it into a reality show.

 Soon after digging for the treasure started, hints of what could be buried underneath were slowly being uncovered.
 In the first season of The Curse of Oak Island, the team was able to unearth a Spanish copper coin dated to be from the 17th century.